 General Information

-The Colorado Department of Corrections (CDOC) Division of Adult Parole is responsible for the supervision of community-based offenders and parolees, and supports them in their efforts to successfully reintegrate back into the community.
-The Division employs 423 full time employees.
+The Colorado Department of Corrections (CDOC) Division of Adult Parole is responsible for the supervision of community-based inmates and parolees.
+It supports them in their efforts to successfully reintegrate back into the community.
+The Division employs approximately 430 full-time employees.

-Adult Parole responsibilities include the supervision and monitoring of individuals on Parole, Interstate Parole, Intensive Supervision Program, Community Corrections, and the apprehension of fugitives.
-Adult Parole programs provide a system of structured supervision which allows offenders to complete a portion of their sentence in the community.
+Adult Parole responsibilities include supervising and monitoring individuals on Parole, Interstate Parole, Intensive Supervision Program, and Community Corrections, as well as apprehending fugitives.
+Adult Parole programs provide a system of structured supervision that allows offenders to complete a portion of their sentence in the community.

-Offenders approved for transition through Community Corrections programs are supervised by Community Parole Officers.
+Parole Case Managers supervise offenders approved for transition through Community Corrections programs.
 Local Community Corrections Boards and programs determine those offenders who will be placed into their communities.
 There are 30 community corrections programs statewide.

 Read more about our Parole Office locations here.